 Anderson says that the cut film was not archived well, but that hasn't stopped enthusiasts of what many call "Hellraiser in Space" from asking for its release in all its grainy, gory glory.
 There is an Event Horizon series set for Amazon, so maybe some of these gory ideas will finally make it to screen.

-- Actors: Laurence Fishburne, Jason Isaacs, Sam Neill, Joely Richardson, Kathleen Quinlan
+- Actors: Laurence Fishburne, Sam Neill, Kathleen Quinlan, Joely Richardson, Richard T. Jones

 - Released: 1997